Cross-Border Remote Work FAQs Netherlands

 B. Is there risk of 'permanent establishment' consequences for the foreign company by virtue of the remote worker’s activities?
 If so, what are the main factors determining the exposure.

 A permanent establishment exists when an enterprise has a physical structure (building or office) in the Netherlands, for the purpose of carrying out business activities.
+The business premises are equipped with sufficient facilities to operate as an independent business.
 The performance of building, construction or installation activities can also give rise to a permanent establishment.
 This is the case if the work abroad lasts longer than twelve months.
 Supporting activities, such as storage of goods or merchandise or collection of information, do not normally constitute a permanent establishment.
+The same applies for an establishment that carries out solely support activities, such as research, advertising or the provision of information.
 A permanent establishment may also exist if the enterprise has a permanent representative in the relevant country.
 A permanent representative has the power to conclude contracts on behalf of the enterprise.
 An independent agent does not constitute a permanent establishment.
 In this case, if the remote worker only works for the foreign employer and does not “come into contact” with the local market, there will not be a permanent establishment.

 Local social security and other payroll requirements